jyn514/cohost-backup/README.md

 ```
 the files you care about are in `rendered`. there will be a lot of them, especially in `likes`.

-the first run will take longer because it downloads a bunch of images. after that it just has to check the rendered JSON and .md files are up to date, so it should be faster.
+the first run will take longer because it downloads a bunch of images. after that it just has to ensure the rendered JSON and .md files are up to date, so it should be faster.

-note that the image links are relative to the *generated* markdown files, you'll need to be in the `rendered` directory for the links to work right.

 ### how can i view the files it creates